Why Participate?

 Make a difference in the future of healthcare by participating in our clinical trials.
 Contribute to groundbreaking research while receiving top-notch care from our dedicated team.
 Explore our featured studies and find a trial that’s right for you.

-Rochester Clinical Research is actively recruiting participants aged 18+ with overweight or obesity for a phase 3 clinical trial study […]
+Rochester Clinical Research is actively recruiting participants aged 45+ for a clinical trial study testing an investigational medication designed to […]